Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 The methodology described in the previous sections is applied to test cases derived from the ESA Collision Avoidance Challenge.
-For this competition, ESA provided the teams with real conjunction data extracted from 162,634 \gls{cdm}, corresponding to 13,154 unique events.
+For this competition, ESA provided the teams with real conjunction data extracted from 162,634 \gls{cdm}s, corresponding to 13,154 unique events.
 However, ESA did not distribute the full orbital elements set and provided the positional covariances in the primary \gls{rtn} reference frame only.
-With a procedure omitted here, we managed to reconstruct the full orbital data of the objects except for the absolute value of the right ascension of the ascending node of the primaries, which are arbitrarily set to $0$.
+With a procedure omitted here, we managed to reconstruct the full orbital data of the objects except for the \gls{raan}, for which only a relative estimate was computed (i.e., we set the \gls{raan} of one object to zero and solved for the other to obtain the prescribed conjunction).
 These data were filtered to consider conjunctions with $\Delta r_{CA}^* \le 2$ km, $P_C^* > 10^{-6}$, and $P_{C,\max}^* > 10^{-4}$, resulting in a new data file with 2,170 conjunctions, available for download at \url{github.com/arma1978/conjunction}.
-The distribution of the minimum distance at \gls{ca}, the collision probability and maximum collision probability are shown in Fig.\ref{miss_distanceminDist}-\ref{miss_distancemaxPcData}.
-All the conjunctions are relative to objects in \gls{leo} with 90$\%$ of cases with relative conjunction speed $\in [1.80, 14.98]$ km/s.
+The distribution of the minimum distance at \gls{ca}, the collision probability and maximum collision probability are shown in Fig. \ref{miss_distanceminDist}--\ref{miss_distancemaxPcData}.
+All the conjunctions are relative to objects in \gls{leo} with 90$\%$ of cases having relative conjunction speeds $\in [1.80, 14.98]$ km/s.

 All the simulations presented in the next sections were obtained with a dynamical model including $J_2-J_4$ zonal harmonics